 The Seller’s Disclosure Statement is meant to ensure that buyers are not misled about the property’s state or any existing legal issues.
 It typically includes details such as zoning restrictions, planning approvals, any encumbrances, environmental hazards, and the presence of any significant defects.

-Why is the Seller’s Disclosure Statement Important?
+Why Is the Seller’s Disclosure Statement Important?

 From a buyer’s perspective, the Seller’s Disclosure Statement is vital because it provides a transparent view of the property before finalising a purchase.
 This information enables the buyer to make an informed decision, negotiate the purchase price, and prepare for any potential repairs or legal matters associated with the property.